fandepi/project2/project2.md

 * Improvements: We can use line plot, or use lumpy profile.
 Also add the max number on the top of the bar may be another good idea.

 We ultimately made the following improvements:

-* We use line plot to present the trend of quantity of plastic dishware waste .
+* Since focus on visualizing patterns or on visualizing details, depending on the purpose of the plot (Few, 2004a; Kosslyn and Chabris, 1992), we use line plot to present the trend of quantity of plastic dishware waste.

 * Show the trend by marking the maximum value.